flippercloud/flipper/docs/Adapters.md

 # Adapters

-I plan on supporting [in-memory](https://github.com/jnunemaker/flipper/blob/master/lib/flipper/adapters/memory.rb), [Mongo](https://github.com/jnunemaker/flipper-mongo), and [Redis](https://github.com/jnunemaker/flipper-redis) as adapters for flipper.
-Others are welcome, so please let me know if you create one.
+I plan on supporting the adapters in the flipper repo.
+Other adapters are welcome, so please let me know if you create one.

 * [memory adapter](https://github.com/jnunemaker/flipper/blob/master/lib/flipper/adapters/memory.rb) – great for tests
 * [PStore adapter](https://github.com/jnunemaker/flipper/blob/master/lib/flipper/adapters/pstore.rb) – great for when a local file is enough